whichwit/whichwit/wow/ptr/README.md

-This is a short guide to replicate your character on the PTR.
+This is a short guide to replicate your character onto the PTR.
 It assumes a fresh PTR environment.

 ### Folder Structure
 Both *live* and *ptr* clients share similar folder structures. *live* files are by default installed under `<wow>\_classic_\` folder while *ptr* files are by default installed under `<wow>\_classic_ptr_\` folder.
 Any folder reference expects the root to mean `_classic_` or `_classic_ptr_` folder, depending on the environment context.